justonian/iam-credentials-api/README.md

 ### Setting up the compute/worker nodes

+#### Configure compute/worker node localhost credentials API proxy

-13. Since the AWS CLIs and SDKs only allow retrieving credentials from Localhost and a 169...
+13. Since the AWS CLIs and SDKs only allow retrieving credentials from localhost and a 169...
 IP address, you next need to install a localhost proxy service.
 Copy the localhost_proxy.py file to each compute worker node and setup a persistent process to launch this service at boot of each instance.

 ```
 python3 localhost_proxy.py --host 'your_api_endpoint_here'